 Student-Athletes with a GPA of 3.70 or higher attended an Academic Recognition Dinner on Monday.

-As athletics director at Miami University, Bates oversaw a program that featured the school's first back-to-back football bowl game appearances in nearly 30 years (2003-2004) and two Mid-American Conference (MAC) championships in 2003 and 2010.
+Bates came to BC after 10 successful seasons as Athletics Director at Miami University.
+Bates oversaw a program that featured the school's first back-to-back football bowl game appearances in nearly 30 years (2003-2004) and two Mid-American Conference (MAC) championships in 2003 and 2010.
 Under his direction, 14 of Miami's 18 teams won at least one conference championship, including football, men's and women's basketball, baseball, soccer, cross-country and field hockey.
 The RedHawks men's ice hockey team won a Central Collegiate Hockey Association championship and appeared in two consecutive NCAA Frozen Fours, including the national championship game in 2009.
-In addition, Bates implemented retention strategies to raise student-athlete graduation rates, achieving an overall Graduation Success Rate (GSR) of 89 percent in 2011, while also raising private funds to upgrade Miami University's athletics facilities--including a complete renovation of Yager Football Stadium--and a new ice hockey arena and softball field.
+In addition, Bates implemented retention strategies to raise student-athlete graduation rates, achieving an overall Graduation Success Rate (GSR) of 89% in 2011, while also raising private funds to upgrade Miami University's athletics facilities--including a complete renovation of Yager Football Stadium--and a new ice hockey arena and softball field.

 A native of Michigan, Bates and his wife, Michele, were active members in the Miami University and local community, serving as volunteers with Special Olympics, the American Red Cross, Meals on Wheels and the Community Reading Program.